-Gay Teen’s Organs Rejected Due To His Sexual Orientation
+Gay Teen’s Organs Rejected Due To His Love Orientation

 It is every parent’s worst nightmare.
 After over a year of bullying, sixteen-year-old AJ Betts took his own life.
 Teased for being gay and of mixed race, Betts could no longer endure the torment of his classmates.
 He died last July.
 Just a few months prior, the kind-hearted teen had learned about organ donation when he went to get his driver’s license.
 He informed his mother, Sheryl Moore, that he would like to be an organ donor if anything happened to him.